-What age range is best?
+What dog age range is best for seniors?

 It’s no secret that young kids and young dogs have more energy than the average 70 year old person.
 This is why the best dogs for seniors tend to be past their puppy years.
 Many seniors choose to adopt older dogs, who may appreciate a slower pace and be unfazed by a day without a long walk.